- Add in Preprocessor (_CRT_SECURE_NO_WARNINGS) on all configurations

 Welcome To SYDE, a brand new game in development.

 I know this blog seems pretty bare bones at the moment, however as the week goes on I plan to update this page a lot.
-Not only is this new project open source (which means you can download the source code from github and have a play with it), but I'm also going to be updating this page with:
+Not only is this new project open source (which means you can download the source

 - Tech Documentation